chgarth/fairvis.github.io/index.md

    they be (more) effectively annotated and shared, made (more) interoperable and (more) reproducible?

-FAIRvis' dual aim is to a) take inventory of the state of FAIRness of visualization research and practice, and b) identify open problems for the visualization community to address in future research, such that visualization can flourish in a FAIR future.
+**FAIRvis**' dual aim is to a) take inventory of the state of FAIRness of visualization research and practice, and b) identify open problems for the visualization community to address in future research, such that visualization can flourish in a FAIR future.

+### Participate

+Please check back soon for information on how to participate in the workshop.

+### Program

+The **FAIRvis** program is currently under construction – please check back soon.

 <!-- # Intended Outcomes